 Wear headphones.
 Of course, you may want to listen to music when doing a solo hike but be considerate of other hikers who may not want to hear your specific songs of choice.

 Stick to one side, especially when in a group

 Saying hello and giving a smile to fellow hikers can go a long way especially on a difficult hike.

-Hopefully with this Hiking For Beginners Guide you now feel more confident to begin your very own hiking adventure.
-We also have other beginners guide such as for Rucking if you want to check other activities out.
+Hopefully, with this Hiking For Beginners Guide, you now feel more confident to begin your very own hiking adventure.
+We also have other beginners guides such as Rucking if you want to check other activities out.